 The Properties of Addition in Math Instruction

-Those of you who use the Common Core State Standards for math already know that the Properties of Addition are specific in grades 1, 2 and 3.
+Those who use the Common Core State Standards for math know that the Properties of Addition are specific in grades 1, 2, and 3.

 Teaching the Properties of Addition in First Grade

-Way back in the 90s when I had taught first grade, the idea of directly teaching the Properties of Addition was not even on my radar.
+Way back in the 90s, when I had taught first grade, the idea of directly teaching the Properties of Addition was not even on my radar.
 But instinctively, I did teach them.
-I was trained in Math Their Way, which is a philosophy of teaching math based on Piagetian principles of child development.
+I was trained in Math Their Way, a philosophy of teaching math based on Piagetian principles of child development.

-Students actually realized on their own that by flipping a Unifix® train of 4 red cubes and 3 blue cubes would result in the same sum: 4 + 3 = 3 + 4.
+Students realized on their own that by flipping a Unifix® train of 4 red cubes and three blue cubes would result in the same sum: 4 + 3 = 3 + 4.

 They learned that adding zero meant the other addend would be the resultant sum.
 My first graders used the Commutative and Zero Property of Addition without mentioning their mathematical names.

 Teaching the Properties of Addition in Second Grade

 Having mostly taught third grade after a seven-year stint in first grade, I returned to second grade recently.
 I am so glad I did!
 One of the biggest takeaways from teaching second-grade math is that the Properties of Addition are one of the keys to math fact fluency.